Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Simulations and Experiments

 Fig.~\ref{fig:sim9_cov} shows the snapshots of the simulation results with the nominal input \eqref{eq:pi_gradient_H}, where we set the same initial configuration to Fig.~\ref{fig:sim9}\subref{fig:sim9_k1}.
 As shown in Fig.~\ref{fig:sim9_cov}\subref{fig:sim9_cov_k500}, from an early stage of the simulation, a team exhibits the unsurveilled area in-between quadcopters, which is developed from a hole created in-between a trio.
 In contrast, since a team does not need to consider an HNCBF constraint, a team moves a bit faster than the proposed method.
 As a result, quadcopters reach the configuration shown in Fig.~\ref{fig:sim9_cov}\subref{fig:sim9_cov_k1800} at $1800$\,step, a similar configuration achieved by the proposed method at $2100$\,step.
-In return for this slightly fast transition, the unsurveilled area keeps appearing in a team, which might overlook the region even if the density function at the area takes a large value as shown in Fig.~\ref{fig:sim9_cov}\subref{fig:sim9_cov_k6500}.
-This hole keeps remaining until the end of the simulation shown in Fig~\ref{fig:sim9_cov}\subref{fig:sim9_cov_k10000}.
-Although the coverage control achieves a higher coverage cost, as shown in Fig.~\ref{fig:sim9_obj}, by allowing each quadcopter to gather at the peak of the density, this appearance of a hole could cause the misdetection of the significant event in the monitoring mission.
+In return for this slightly fast transition, the unsurveilled area keeps appearing in a team, which might overlook the region even if the density function at the area takes a large value, roughly 80\% of the highest peak of the density function, as shown in Fig.~\ref{fig:sim9_cov}\subref{fig:sim9_cov_k6500}.
+This hole keeps remaining until the end of the simulation shown in Fig.~\ref{fig:sim9_cov}\subref{fig:sim9_cov_k10000}.
+Fig.~\ref{fig:sim9_obj} shows the evolution of the coverage cost in~\eqref{eq:pi_gradient_H}, where the attained coverage cost of the proposed method is lower than that of the coverage controller because the proposed method modifies the nominal input to prevent the appearance of holes.
+However, as shown in Fig.~\ref{fig:sim9}\subref{fig:sim9_k10000}, the proposed method successfully covers all three peaks of the density function without overlooking the important area in-between the team.
+This monitoring strategy prevents the overlooking of significant or safety-critical information in the monitoring mission.